-Brown diatoms, or also known as brown algae, gravel algae, or even silica algae is a common annoyance to new and experienced keepers of all types of setups.
+Brown diatoms, also known as brown algae, gravel algae, or even silica algae are a common annoyance to new and experienced keepers of all types of setups.

-Brown diatoms will, in fact, look brown in color, and can appear on almost anything that is within the water.
+Brown diatoms will look brown and can appear on almost anything that is within the water.
 In many cases, the first place that it will appear may be the intake of our output tubes to your filter, and possibly any decorations that are within the aquarium.
 Depending on any sunlight factors, it may appear on a glass panel first before anything else.
-Normally this alga is referred to as just "diatoms" since the algae are just small little atoms that do not grow in size but will rapidly grow number wise.
+Normally this alga is referred to as just "diatoms" since the algae are just small little atoms that do not grow in size but will rapidly grow number-wise.

 Whenever cleaning out any filter media, you may notice an excess of brown diatoms.
-This is due to the fact that they can live under little to no light conditions, and the water that is being pumped through the filter media is mostly full of organic waste and perfect for both the beneficial bacteria and brown diatoms to feast on.
+This is because they can live under little to no light conditions, and the water that is being pumped through the filter media is mostly full of organic waste and perfect for both the beneficial bacteria and brown diatoms to feast on.

 In already established setups, it is suggested to check the water parameters of the water.
 Normally this algae feeds and grows in conditions that have excess waste, decaying matter that may be trapped in the substrate, or in locations that are getting direct sunlight for a few hours during the day.
 Since this algae can grow in little to no light conditions, adjusting the light levels will slowly decrease the growth rate but have little to no overall impact.